 Your pup is part of your family, and you want the best treatment possible.
-Here at HomeoAnimal, we share those same feelings and are invested into finding natural treatments that work.
+Here at HomeoAnimal, we share those same feelings and are invested into finding natural products for pet.

-With anti-inflammatory and anti-tumor properties, it preserves the healthy cells while attacking the unhealthy, cancerous cells, all the while reducing the occurrences of secondary infections.
+With anti-inflammatory and anti-tumor properties, it helps the body preserves the healthy cells while helping the body attacking the unhealthy, cancerous cells.
+The healthier the body is, the most chance there is to reduce the occurrences of secondary infections.

 I hope you’ve found the information in this article helpful as you fight your companion’s battle of cancer!